vabal/vabal/README.md

-This will analyze the cabal file in the directory and extract constraints imposed on `base`, then it will get a compatible version of `ghc` using `ghcup` (possibly downloading it) and will finally run `cabal new-configure` to configure the project with the found version of `ghc`.
+This will analyze the cabal file in the directory and extract constraints imposed on `base`, then it will get a compatible version of `ghc` using `ghcup` (possibly downloading it) and will finally run `cabal v2-configure` to configure the project with the found version of `ghc`.

 If everything went fine, you now have your project configured to use a `ghc` compatible with the constraints imposed on `base`, you can now build your project as you're used to:
-> $ cabal new-build
+> $ cabal v2-build

 You can also enable and disable flags for your package, like this:
 > $ vabal configure --flags="flag1 -flagToDisable"

-And if you want to pass other flags directly to `cabal new-configure`, you can do it after a `--`, e.g.:
+And if you want to pass other flags directly to `cabal v2-configure`, you can do it after a `--`, e.g.:
 > $ vabal configure -- --enable-tests --enable-shared